 - The reception building (Victorian Cottage) was built in 1890.

-We continue to work with The Homestead to complete a proper restoration of the Bath Houses and the Victorian Cottage.
+In Fall 2017, citing safety concerns, Bath County directed The Homestead to stop operations at the Pools and close the buildings.
+We continue to work with the owners of The Homestead to complete a proper restoration of the Bath Houses and the Victorian Cottage.
 We ask you to help us.
 Please show your support by contacting us.
 We will be happy to keep you informed about our progress.